SoSrov/week-01-review/README.md

 # Question 2: how many students are in or were in the Air Force
 * two
 # Question 3: how many and what parts are in an html document
-*There are three types; line containing HTML, head, and body
+*There are three parts; line containing HTML, head, and body